 - Free Music Playdate (12-24 months old): Yes, free, for babies and caregivers to come and spend time without an official class.
 Caregivers will get to meet others, make friends, and try out instruments to stimulate their young ones.
 Space is limited and one caregiver will be allowed per child.

 - Little Mozart Class (25-36 months old): A short, music program to stimulate young toddlers in music as described by Edwin Gordon.
 Learn more about Music Learning Theory.
 The caregiver must attend together with the child.

 - Mozart Preschool (3 to 5 years old): For children who are potty trained, this drop-off program is divided into 3 Tiers to provide effective programs based on their specific abilities and current development regardless of the age.

-- EXPLORERS: Exposure to sound and introduction to various instrument in a spontaneous environment.
+- Level 1: Exposure to sound and introduction to various instrument in a spontaneous environment.
 Self-paced plays and preschool appropriate toys are provided.
 (30-minute/day)

-- CURIOUS KIDS: Children who are showing some interest in music and who are able to follow at least 2 minutes of instruction and show focus are promoted to this group.
+- Level 2: Children who are showing some interest in music and who are able to follow at least 2 minutes of instruction and show focus are promoted to this group.
 The goal for this class is to stretch their focus up to 5 minutes at any one given time.
 (30-minute/day)

 The Mozart Preschool will not in any way ‘make’ a child to learn and to follow the instruction, as we strongly disagree on applying academic discipline and expectation to young children, nor we are at all impressed with such ‘appears-to-be-gifted-at-three’ child.
 We will be raising children to be musically gifted though, as this skill cannot be developed after reaching the age of nine by Edwin Gordon’s theory (although I believe it is seven or eight), to take a model of Wolfgang Mozart, and raise natural sensitivity and awareness in music and sound which are the true gift in music.